Saltram's garden in summer

 The Orange Grove

-As well as being the summer home to our citrus trees, by late summer the secluded Orange Grove should be full of brightly coloured dahlias.
-This gives it a real mix of the tropical and the Mediterranean.
-We're currently working on fixing the central pond in the hope that one day it will stop leaking and feature a small fountain.
-It's a real haven for the frogs which we've given a temporary home to elsewhere whilst the work is carried out.
+As well as being the summer home to our citrus trees, by late summer the secluded Orange Grove should be full of brightly coloured dahlias, irises and gladioli.
+This gives it a real mix of the tropical and the Mediterranean with fiery, hot colours and tropical foliage.

 Delve deeper into the garden and you'll discover the 18th century working Orangery.
 The citrus trees are kept indoors during winter but in May we usually spend the day lifting each tree and placing them outside.
 When the sun comes out in summer the citrus fruits ripen up and the smell of the trees is gorgeous.

 The Great Terrace

 The oldest part of the garden is The Great Terrace, which runs through the ancient woodland on the north side of the garden, overlooking the River Plym from the Temple to the east all the way to the Castle Folly to the west.
 A lot of work has been done in recent years to thin out the overgrown planting to allow light back onto the ground and it now provides a beautiful setting for a relaxed woodland stroll.

 The lawns along Serpentine are the perfect place to sit and enjoy the sun.
 Surrounded by long grass and wildflowers, there are butterflies and other wildlife to enjoy in this little slice of the surrounding parkland within the garden.